 Because of its acidic nature, vinegar has an indefinite shelf life.

 Store instant potatoes as you would rice.
-Mylar bags, oxygen absorbers, a cool dark place and you’re done.
+Mylar bags, oxygen absorbers, put them in a cool dark place and you’re done.

 You’re gonna need seeds for your post-apocalyptic survival garden and there are quite a few companies who sell them.
-Choosing the right seeds is tricky, you can’t just pick anything (you need to know which ones will grow in your region) and you need to know how to grow them.
-Gardening is one of those vital skills you need to have post-collapse.
+Choosing the right seeds is tricky, you can’t just pick anything (you need to know which ones will grow in your region) and you need to know how to store them and how to grow them.

 Pemmican is a mixture of fat and protein from large game such as buffalo or deer.
 Traditionally, the fat and protein were dried, mixed, and pressed.
 Its shelf-life depends on storage conditions and quality of ingredients.
 It doesn’t even have to be refrigerated or even cooked, although keeping it inside the fridge will cause it to last longer.
 Let’s not forget that pemmican has a high fat content and fats go rancid with time.

-You can find Pemmican on Amazon, of course.
+You can find Pemmican on Amazon, or you can make your own.

 To maximize its shelf life, store it in a cool place such as your freezer.
 If you completely freeze it, it can even last you more than 3 years.